This post may contain affiliate links. Please read our full Disclosure Policy.

 Directions

-1. Place the seasoned tomatoes onto a baking tray lined with parchment paper.
-I prefer to use a stone baking tray when roasting any vegetables as it seems to cook them perfectly every single time.
+1. Place the seasoned tomatoes directly on a grill above the hot coals, evenly spaced, and cut side up.
+For a smoker or oven, place the tomatoes on a baking tray lined with parchment paper.
+I prefer to use a stone baking tray when roasting vegetables, as it seems to cook them perfectly every time.

-1. Remove the fire-smoked tomatoes from heat and let cool before handling
+1. Remove the fire-smoked tomatoes from the heat and let them cool before handling

 2. Peel off any remaining skin on each tomato if desired.